imagine-church/canton_design_system/README.md

 - cupertino_icons:

 ## Figma
-[Link](https://www.figma.com/file/CNpY1mP3jfeAUPW3Dhf3l5/Canton-Design-System?node-id=0%3A1) to design system on figma to see UI elements
+[Link](https://www.figma.com/file/CNpY1mP3jfeAUPW3Dhf3l5/Canton-Design-System?node-id=0%3A1) to design system on figma to view UI elements

 ## Socials
 If you have any questions, you can reach me here: